Cozumel City Guide

 Nearby cities and attractions

-Playa del Carmen is just a forty-five-minute ferry ride away, offering a vibrant mainland experience with the bustling shops and cafes of Quinta Avenida.
-It is the perfect spot for those seeking a mix of high-end beach clubs and local culture.
+Playa del Carmen is a quick 45-minute ferry ride away, offering a bustling atmosphere on the mainland with its famous Quinta Avenida shopping street.
+It is the perfect spot for those seeking high-end boutiques and diverse dining options just across the water.

 📍